-In addition to honoring remarkable women, the event also helps the YWCA raise fund for its twenty-six community programs, like health services, rape crisis services, transitional housing, economic empowerment, workshops, and child advocacy.
+In addition to honoring remarkable women, the event also helps the YWCA raise funds for its twenty-six community programs, like health services, rape crisis services, transitional housing, economic empowerment, workshops, and child advocacy.

 The YWCA Northeastern Massachusetts was founded in 1892 to help provide safe housing and job training to disadvantaged women moving to the area.
 Today, they continue that work and are an agency for social change, focused on eliminating racism and empowering women.
 They serve over 15,000 women, children, and families in Merrimack Valley and Essex County each year.